Digital Project Management Certificate Program

-In this certificate program, you will gain real-world skills and knowledge to be able to manage world class digital projects such as websites and mobile applications.
-This class will cover the processes to build digital application with a heavy focus on the deliverables and disciplines needed to bring a digital vision into reality.
+In this certificate program, you will gain the real-world skills and knowledge needed to manage world-class digital projects such as websites and mobile applications.
+This class will cover the processes used to build digital applications with a heavy focus on the deliverables and disciplines needed to bring a digital vision into reality.

-It's really hard to say when digital applications came into existence, but it's hard to ignore their ubiquity and our reliance on them.
+It's hard to say when digital applications came into existence, but it's hard to ignore their ubiquity and our reliance on them.
 Most of us interface with digital applications for much of our waking life.
-From communication, to friendships, to entertainment, to travel and finances, there is very little in our lives that doesn't have some digital component.
+From communication, to friendships, to entertainment, to travel and finances there are very few aspects of our lives that don't include a digital component.

 The shepherds of this wizardry are Digital Project Managers (DPMs).
-DPMs are the connective tissue that enable the many high-performing digital specialists needed to take the vision from back-of-the-napkin sketches and make it an actual reality.
-These are the folks that work with clients and product managers to help define the vision, assemble and organize the team so that vision can be fully realized.
+DPMs are the connective tissue that enable high-performing digital specialists to take a vision from back-of-the-napkin sketches into reality.
+These are the folks who work with clients and product managers to define the vision and organize the team that can fully realize that vision.

-During this two-day course, you'll learn the fundamentals of building digital applications.
+During this four-evening course, you'll learn the fundamentals of building digital applications.
 After grounding you in the basics of Project Management and the definition of the DPM role, we'll take a deeper dive into the specialists and the key deliverables needed to build your digital project.
-With that as a foundation, we will then show you how to connect all of these things together through detailed planning, scheduling.
-We'll also cover some other deliverables/milestones that are becoming more popular and can be useful depending on the type of project.
-Finally, we'll address some of the tools that are in the utility belt of a typical DPMer.
+With that as a foundation, we will then show you how to connect these elements together through detailed planning and scheduling.
+We'll also cover some deliverables and milestones that are becoming popular, and that can be useful depending on the type of project.
+Finally, we'll address some of the tools that are in the utility belt of a typical DPM'er.

 Who Should Take This Class/Prerequisites

 A creative mind, a love of technology, and a willingness to make learning a lifelong pursuit.
-Good knowledge of the web, websites and role of a project manager.
+Good knowledge of the web, websites, and the role of a Project Manager.

 What To Expect

-- A good framework for the project management discipline and craft of digital project manager
+- A framework for the project management discipline and the craft of a digital project manager

 - A solid understanding of what it takes to build a digital application including the disciplines, deliverables, and methodologies needed to make ideas into reality